fpatwa/Osias/README.md

 ```

 ## Variables
-The multinode file is configued silimiarly to kolla's multinode file, however, it's implimentation is different.
+The multinode file is configured similarly to kolla's multinode file, however, it's implementation is different.
 The main sections: control, network, storage, compute and monitor, all translate to kolla's multinode file where the private IP will be used.

 In addition, the variables section in our multinode file can enable features:
 - `RAID-10 = true` (default is false) will enable RAID-10 across all of the hard drives in each of the nodes,